Area: 30 Acres

 Introduction

-The Oxbow Preserve was created in 2004 by Union Pacific Homes as mitigation for a development in the City of Lathrop.
-This 30-acre Preserve was established to protect the federally endangered riparian brush rabbit (Sylvilagus bachmani riparius).
+The Oxbow Preserve was initially created in 2004 by Union Pacific Homes as mitigation for the adjacent development in the City of Lathrop.
+This 30-acre Preserve was established to protect the state and federally endangered riparian brush rabbit (RBR; Sylvilagus bachmani riparius).
 The Center for Natural Lands Management (CNLM) took ownership of this Preserve in 2004.

 Our Work